ItsLaszlo/tech_notes/redux.md

 ### `dispatch`

-Sends actions to the Redux store/Reducer.
-When called it tells Redux to update the state based on the action passed through it. -> Reducer looks at action type to see how to change state
+Sends actions to the Redux store.
+When called it tells Redux to update the state based on the action passed through it. -> Redux store uses Reducers to identify action type to see how to change state

 ### Reducer